moesteelo/Predicting-Temperature-with-CO2-Data/README.md

-# Rising Temperatures: CO2 and COmpany
+# Rising Temperatures: CO2 and Company
 Using complex data to help uncover the leading causes in the rise of temperatures by various CO2 pollutants in the United States

 ## Topic